william-screen/sample-snowflake-plugin-for-amazon-q-business/README.md

 2. Sign in with IAM Identity Center credentials
 3. Test with sample query to verify integration

+**Troubleshooting:**

+**Common Issues:**
-**Troubleshooting:** If you see "Amazon Q was not configured correctly" errors, ensure your Q Business application and IAM Identity Center are in the same AWS region.
+- **"Amazon Q was not configured correctly"**: Ensure your Q Business application and IAM Identity Center are in the same AWS region
+- **"Permission denied" errors**: Make sure your AWS CLI has sufficient permissions (try `aws sts get-caller-identity` to verify)
+- **Virtual environment not working**: Deactivate with `deactivate`, delete the `venv` folder, and recreate it
+- **Deploy script fails**: Check that all environment variables in `.env` are filled out correctly

+**Getting Help:**
+- Check AWS CloudFormation console for detailed error messages if deployment fails
+- Verify your Snowflake credentials by logging into Snowflake web console first

 ## Usage